epam/CoroutinesExtensions/Readme.md

 * zip() - combine items from two Deferreds together via a specified function and return items based on the results of this function
 * zipWith() - instance version of zip()
-* filter() - filter items in Deferred
 * map() - transform the items from Deferred by applying some function
 * flatMap() - transform the Collection items in Deferred into Deferreds, then flatten this into a single Collection
 * concatMap() - transform the Collection items in Deferred into Deferreds, then flatten this into a single Collection, without interleaving
-* retryDeferredWithDelay() - try to await result of Deferred, if it fails, then retry with custom delay.

 ### ReceiverChannels

-* asyncFlatMap() - transform the items, emitted in Channel into Deferreds, then flatten this into a single Channel
-* asyncConcatMap() -  transform the items, emitted in Channel into Deferreds, then flatten this into a single Channel, without interleaving
-* asyncMap() - transform the items, emitted in Channel, by applying some function
 * distinctUntilChanged() - suppress duplicate consecutive items emitted by the ReceiverChannel
 * reduce() - apply a function to each emitted item, sequentially, and emit only the final accumulated value
 * concat() - concatenate two ReceiverChannels sequentially